hlship/qmk_firmware/keyboards/ergodox_ez/keymaps/cursivetastic/readme.md

 This is based on the ErgoDox EZ default configuration, but is a complete rewrite.

-I use ClojureScript, via Lumo, to build the main portion of the keymap:
+I use ClojureScript, via Lumo, to build the main portion of the keymap.

-    cd keyboards/ergodox/keymaps/cursivetastic/

-    make

 This makes it easier to define new layers in terms of just the keys that change on that layer.

-Currently, this isn't integrated into the qmk_firmare build system, so after invoking `make` in this directory, you must invoke `make ergodox_ez-cursivetastic` in the root directory.
+At the root level, the command `./build-ct.sh` will build the keymap source file, then build just the cursivetastic keyboard.

 This will create the file `ergodox_ez_cursivetastic.hex` in the qmk_firmware root directory, which can then be flashed onto your keyboard.